Emergency Readiness Information Letter

 Emergency readiness training in schools takes place in September and continues for staff and students throughout the school year.
 Student training is grade appropriate and designed to ensure that students understand the importance of these drills without causing unnecessary alarm.
-Please review the General Response Protocols that have been given to all students, and discuss these procedures with your child.
+Please review the General Response Protocols (attached below) and discuss these procedures with your child.

 All families are reminded to update the Emergency Contact Cards that are on file in our main office.
 This includes providing and updating information indicating phone numbers, and the names of adults to whom the school may release children in an emergency.
 Families are also encouraged to register with Notify NYC (https://a858-nycnotify.nyc.gov/notifynyc/) to receive information about emergency events, and call 311 for additional information about a school during an emergency.